jonroler/jvmbug/README.md

 4. cd into the base directory of the cloned repository
 5. run ./grailsw test-app (Linux) or ./grails.bat test-app (Windows)

 grails should execute the spock test named CrashSpec which will cause the jvm to seg fault.
+It is apparently crashing when JIT compiling Util.getInt() as seen in the hs_err log file:

+Current CompileTask:
+C1:   5660 4290   !
+2       jvmbug.Util::getInt (114 bytes)

 This app was created by simply running 'grails create-app' to create a new application and then adding the 2 very simple files: CrashSpec.groovy and Util.java.
-I have tried pulling Crashspec.groovy and Util.java out into a standalone project, but I was unable to reproduce the bug this way.
+I have tried pulling Crashspec.groovy and Util.java out into a standalone project, but I have so far been unable to reproduce the bug this way.